 This article discusses why your laptop fan is so loud, how to prevent the noise from your laptop fan (at you own risk), and some frequently asked questions.

-What a Loud Laptop Fan Means
+What Does a Loud Laptop Fan Mean?

 Here’s what you should know about fan noise.